The Verisk Speakers Bureau

 Topics: Autonomous Cars, Telematics, Actuarial Science, Auto Trends, Data Analytics

-Jared Smollik is the actuarial product director for personal auto at ISO Solutions.
-Mr. Smollik leads a team of personal auto insurance professionals in using customer feedback, market knowledge, and business intelligence to drive the creation of new actuarial products and to maintain and enhance ISO’s existing programs.
+Jared Smollik is the Vice President of Personal Lines Core Products at ISO, a subsidiary of Verisk Analytics.
+Mr. Smollik leads a team of personal lines insurance professionals in using customer feedback, market knowledge, business intelligence, and data to drive the creation of new coverage, actuarial and analytic products and to maintain and enhance ISO’s existing programs.
+The team also provides valuable data and actionable insights related to industry benchmarks and financial results that help companies make critical decisions about product development.

-Mr. Smollik is also part of Verisk’s effort to develop vehicle telematics products and contributes to other automobile-related research.
-Mr. Smollik graduated with a bachelor of science degree in mathematics and finance from Rutgers College and the Rutgers Business School.
+Mr. Smollik is also part of ISO’s efforts to develop vehicle telematics and autonomous vehicles products and contributes to other automobile-related research.
+Mr. Smollik graduated with a bachelor of science degree in mathematics and finance from Rutgers College and the Rutgers Business School, and subsequently with an MBA from the Rutgers Business School.
 He has earned the designations of Fellow of the Casualty Actuarial Society (FCAS), Member of the American Academy of Actuaries (MAAA), Chartered Enterprise Risk Analyst (CERA), Chartered Property Casualty Underwriter (CPCU), and Associate in Risk Management-ERM (ARM-E).

 Topics: Data Management